google/badwolf/docs/temporal_graph_modeling.md

 ## Predicates

 Predicates allow predicating properties of nodes.
-BadWolf provide two different kind of predicates:
+BadWolf provides two different kinds of predicates:

 * _Immutable_ or predicates that are always valid regardless of when they were created.
-For instance, they are useful to describe properties that never change, for instance, the color of someone's eyes.
+For instance, they are useful to describe properties that never change, such as the color of someone's eyes.
 * _Temporal_ predicates are anchored at some point along the time continuum.
              For instance, the predicate _met_ describing when two nodes met is anchored at a particular time.